Hiking at Copper Falls:

-After breakfast we decided to head over to the Red Granite Falls Trail, in hopes of having the rock hopping to ourselves, we were not disappointed.
+After breakfast, we decided to head over to the Red Granite Falls Trail, in hopes of having the rock hopping to ourselves.

 We had spoken to a Park Ranger in the past to make sure it was okay to explore off the Red Granite Falls Trail.
-But I wanted to confirm again this time because I know this part of Wisconsin had flooding during the month of June and I thought that perhaps the policies had changed.
+But I wanted to confirm again this time.
+I know this part of Wisconsin had flooding during June and I thought that perhaps the policies had changed.

-There is so much to fun to be had while hiking at Copper Falls but one of my absolute favorites is rock hopping around Red Granite Falls.
+I always have such a great time while hiking at Copper Falls.
+But one of my absolute favorites is rock hopping around Red Granite Falls.

-It is okay to bring your dogs on this trail which is great exercise and fun for them as well.
+It is okay to bring your dogs on this trail which is an excellent exercise and fun for them as well.